See the course info page for answers to all of the basic questions about the event (who, what, where, when, how, why, etc.).

 The relay team members must transfer the timing chip from person to person using the following strategy:

-- The swimmer starts out with the timing chip strapped to their ankle (right or left is ok) and completes the swim portion with the strap on.
+- The swimmer starts out with the timing chip strapped to their left ankle with the chip facing out, and completes the swim portion with the strap on.

 - For the swim-to-bike transition: